Mikel San José: Birmingham City

 On 21 September 2020, San José signed a two-year deal with English Championship club Birmingham City, whose head coach was fellow Basque Aitor Karanka.
 He made his first-team debut, on 20 October away to Norwich City, in unfortunate circumstances: midfielder Adam Clayton was sent off after 86 goalless minutes, but before there was a stoppage in play to allow San José to come on, Norwich scored the winning goal.
 He made what the Birmingham Mail dubbed an authoritative full debut playing in central midfield, looking "assured on the ball, intelligent off it", and away to Preston North End a week later he "looked even more accomplished" in the centre of a back three before moving into midfield from where he crossed the ball for Gary Gardner's winning goal.
 As matches – and poor results – became more frequent, San José's level of performance dropped, he appeared to tire, mistakes appeared, and he lost his place in the matchday squad.
 Under new head coach Lee Bowyer, he seemed back to his best in a second-half cameo away to Derby County as Birmingham avoided relegation, but on 28 May, his contract was terminated by mutual consent at his own request.

 Amorebieta

 On 8 July 2021, San José returned to Spain, signing a one-year deal with the newly promoted Segunda División club Amorebieta.

-On 14 August 2022, San José announced his retirement from professional football.
+He played 27 games as they were relegated, plus one in the cup, scoring once on 2 April to open a 3–1 home win over Ibiza.
+He announced his retirement from professional football on 14 August 2022.